1. What is the Vagelos (Va-j-elos) Scholars Program in the Molecular Life Sciences?

 The School of Arts and Sciences joint program with the Wharton school, the Roy and Diana Vagelos Program in Life Sciences and Management, is different.

 2. Is it possible to do everything in only four years?

 All students have completed the program in four years or less.
 Furthermore, the typical student who embarks on the Vagelos Program will most likely have multiple Advanced Placement credits, allowing not only placement in intermediate level courses, but more flexibility.
-Among the first ten years of graduates, about 10% either finished one or more semesters early or took a semester abroad.
-This does require planning.

 This program has been called "accelerated," "intensive," or "rigorous."
 These are not accurate descriptors.
 The required science and mathematics courses are also taken as part of the chemistry, mathematics or physics programs by students outside of the Vagelos Molecular Life Sciences Program.
 The courses are rigorous in the logical sense--not extreme.
 The Program students often approach their academic work with intensity--but it is a result of internally generated passion.
 We do require five credit units per semester which is, in the College, more work.